Menu

 A

 Someone you appoint as your power of attorney must give you an accounting anytime you request one.
 An accounting is an explanation of what the attorney has done to manage your affairs.
 It would include things like showing you how money was spent and what money came in.
-If your attorney will not give you an accounting you may want to consider ending the power of attorney.
-You can also contact the Public Guardian and Trustee and ask them to direct the attorney to give you an accounting.
-If the attorney still refuses you can make an application to court for an order requiring the attorney to make an accounting.
+If your attorney will not give you an accounting, you may want to consider ending the power of attorney.
+You can also contact the Public Guardian and Trustee and ask them to direct the attorney to provide an accounting.
+If the attorney still refuses, you can make an application to court for an order requiring the attorney to make an accounting.

 Q